ddhartma/Sparkify-Project/README.md

 Why is Spark a powerful tool for **Big Data** Analytics?

-Spark is currently one of the most popular tools for big data analytics.
-You might have heard of other tools such as Hadoop.
+Besides Hadoop, Spark is currently one of the most popular tools for big data analytics.
 Hadoop is a slightly older technology although still in use by some companies.
 Spark is generally faster than Hadoop, which is why Spark has become more popular over the last few years.

 ## Business Understanding - The Goal of the Project <a name="project_goal"></a>

 Suppose, you are a Data Scientist at popular digital music service similar to Spotify or Pandora.
 Let's call it Sparkify.
 Users of Sparkify can stream their favourite songs either by using a free tier that places advertisements between the songs or by using the premium subscription model.
 The latter one is a flat rate account, where they stream music as free but pay a fixed price on a monthly base.
 Users can upgrade, downgrade or cancel their service at any time.
 So it's crucial to make sure our users love the service.

-A user can interact with the Sparkify  service in multiple ways, e.g. playing songs, liking a song with a thumbs up, hearing an advertisement, downgrade the service etc. Every time a user interacts with the service data is generated.
+A user can interact with the Sparkify service in multiple ways, e.g. playing songs, liking a song with a thumbs up, listen to an advertisement, downgrade the service etc. Every time a user interacts with the service data is generated.
 All this data contains information about keeping your users happy.
-Now and your Data Team get the task to predict which users are at risk to churn either downgrading from premium to free tier or cancelling their services altogether.
+Now your Data Team receive the task to predict which users are at risk to churn either downgrading from premium to free tier or cancelling their services altogether.
 If you could accurately **predict these users before they leave your service** you could offer them for example discounts.
 In the end this could increase your business revenue significantly.

 A user can interact with the following web pages:
 |    |     |    |